julien-boudry/Condorcet/README.md

 #### Project State
-To date, we have a stable version.
+To date, we have a stable version, and support is provided.
-- Since version 0.9, an important work of code review and testing was conducted by the creator.
 - Since version 0.90, significant structural changes have strong evolutionary implementation of the API.
 Including a full object management of the Votes and Candidate, in addition to the old and easier string conceptualization.
+- Some support and fix can be done for 0.14 version on demand.

 **External testers are more than welcome**.